WorldWideTelescope/worldwide-telescope-manual/earthplanetresearch.md

-# Earth and Planet Research
+---
+description: Earth and planetary research with AAS WorldWide Telescope.
+---

 WorldWide Telescope can be used by Earth scientists to study events on our own planet in some detail.
 The main feature for this purpose is the **Layer